damianhakert/damianhakert.github.io/source/handbook/support/workflows/support_workflows/issue_escalations.html.md

 ## Issue Prioritization

-In general, the development team will prioritize all issues (not just customer requests) in the following order:
+In general, the product and development team will prioritize all issues (not just customer requests) as described elswhere in the handbook, specifically for [product](/handbook/product/product-areas/#Prioritization), and for [engineering](/handbook/engineering/workflow).
+From those pages, generally, it goes in order of:

 1. Regressions
 1. Bugs
-1. Direction/Vision
+1. Product Direction / Vision
-1. Feature Proposal
+1. New Feature Proposal

-The support team plays a role in communicating the impact to customers of regressions, bugs, and feature requests.
+The Support Team plays a role in communicating the impact to customers of regressions, bugs, and feature requests.
 By using issue templates and then using the appropriate labels on those issues, the team can communicate _within the support team_ about which customer-affecting issues are high priority, and also show this to the team at large.
+By then participating in the scheduling effort for each release, the Support Team represents the voice of the customer in product development.

 When reporting a bug/regression or feature proposal, use the appropriate project issue **template**.
 For example, `gitlab-ce` project has 'Bug' and 'Feature Proposal'